dangsonbk/awesome_stackoverflow/README.md

-# awesome_stackoverflow
+# The list of awesome Stackoverflow's answers and questions

-List of awesome stackoverflow questions
+You can find many of them in [this list](https://stackoverflow.com/questions?sort=votes).

 - [Programming languages](#programming-languages)
     - [C++](#c++)